ivoa-std/MANGO/README.md

 If you want to contribute, please have a look at this workflow or ask the editor.

-# PDF preview
+# Status

+The latest stable version is [REC-1.0](https://www.ivoa.net/Documents/MANGO/index.html)

-The PDF preview can be seen [here](https://github.com/ivoa-std/MANGO/releases/download/auto-pdf-preview/MANGO-draft.pdf) thanks to the ADQL team who has written a workflow generating it automatically.
+The most recent PDF preview can be seen [here](https://github.com/ivoa-std/MANGO/releases/download/auto-pdf-preview/MANGO-draft.pdf) thanks to the ADQL team who has written a workflow generating it automatically.

 # Licence